WillemJan/willemjan.github.io/_posts/2021/2021-09-27-iot-for-libraries.markdown

 Overview
 --------

-As the cost of sensors are dropping dramatically (Despite recent COVID hickups) libraries should invest some time and general understanding of howto deploy these.
+As the cost of sensors are dropping dramatically (Despite recent COVID hickups) libraries should invest some time and general understanding on how to deploy these.
 The Internet of Things (IoT) landscape is riddled with commercial companies that want to gather as much data as they can, while I think that a library thrives on privacy.
 My advise for any library that want's to deploy a massive IoT-network, please be transparent about it, involve your patrons, they have a right to know and might be interested in the subject as well.
 During lockdown I had time to experiment with a lot of IoT devices, and I will share my IoT-setup here.

 <img src="https://s3.eu-central-1.amazonaws.com/centaur-wp/econsultancy/prod/content/uploads/archive/images/resized/0008/6869/atlas_bjsmcfal_2x-blog-flyer.png" alt="Cost of sensors">